Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Change The Power Plan
+Method 4: Change The Power Plan

 Windows offers various power plans for various purposes.
 You can choose from power saving plan, to high performance plan, or even find the balance between them.
 So logically, since we want our laptop‘s battery to last longer, we’re going to set our laptop‘s power plan to power saving mode.
 To do that, go to Control Panel, open Power Options, and set your power plan to Power Saver.

 You can make your power plan save even more battery power, with some advanced settings.
 Just Change plan settings, then go to Change advanced power settings, and you’ll get a handful of options which will help you to save even more power with your power saving power plan.

 When your laptop goes to sleep mode, it uses really small amount of power to power its RAM and keep the current state of your system in the memory, which allows your laptop to wake up from sleep mode in just a few seconds.
 But, when your laptop goes to hibernate mode, it saves even more battery, because it places its system state to disk and powers off, using almost no power at all.

 So, if you’re not going to use your laptop for some time, it’s probably the best choice to keep it hibernated.
 In that way you’ll be able to save even more battery than putting your computer to sleep or just letting it to turn off the screen.